phenopackets/phenopacket-schema/docs/disease.rst

    :align: left

-   term, :ref:`rstontologyclass`, required, An ontology class that represents the disease onset, :ref:`rstage` or :ref:`rstagerange` or :ref:`rstontologyclass`, optional, an element representing the age of onset of the disease disease_stage, :ref:`rstontologyclass` (list), optional, List of terms representing the disease stage e.g. AJCC stage group tnm_finding, :ref:`rstontologyclass` (list), optional, List of terms representing the tumor TNM score
+   term, :ref:`rstontologyclass`, required, An ontology class that represents the disease onset, :ref:`rstage` or :ref:`rstagerange` or :ref:`rstontologyclass`, optional, An element representing the age of onset of the disease disease_stage, :ref:`rstontologyclass` (list), optional, List of terms representing the disease stage e.g. AJCC stage group tnm_finding, :ref:`rstontologyclass` (list), optional, List of terms representing the tumor TNM score